kylehovey/blog/crouching_trig_hidden_fractal.md

 imageWidth, imageHeight = 144, 90
 image = Img.new("RGB", (imageWidth, imageHeight))

-# In pixels per spacial unit
+# In pixels per spatial unit
 granularity = 1

-# In spacial units
+# In spatial units
 width = imageWidth/granularity
 height = imageHeight/granularity

 # Find the location of a complex number in the image
-# @param dim - in spacial units
+# @param dim - in spatial units
 # @param offset - in pixels
 # @return - in pixels
 def to_image_coord(dim, offset):